Ar$\chi$i-Textile Composites: Role of Weave Architecture on Mode-I Fracture Toughness in Woven Composites: Results and Discussion

 \subsubsection{Architected weave factors versus composite fracture}

-Table~\ref{tab:weavepar} summarizes the transition, area, and skewness factors for the three architected weave patterns considered and their corresponding fracture toughness ${G_{Ic}}$ (minimum/maximum and average) values.
-These ${G_{Ic}}$ values are obtained from one complete crack propagation in three samples for the three architected weave composites considered in this paper.
+Table~\ref{tab:weavepar} summarizes the transition, area, and skewness factors for the three architected weave patterns considered and their corresponding fracture energy ${G_{Ic}}$ (minimum/maximum and average) values.
+Fracture energy values of the uniform weave composites are further summarized in Table~\ref{tab:weavepar}.
+These ${G_{Ic}}$ values are obtained from one complete crack propagation in three samples for three uniform and three architected weave composites considered in this paper.

 From the above discussion, higher jumps in ${G_{Ic}}$ at the transition regions were attributed to the change in fracture mechanisms across different weave patterns.
-Therefore, it indicates that weave patterns and their positions as sub-patterns play a vital role in enhancing fracture toughness in composites.
+Therefore, it indicates that weave patterns and their positions as sub-patterns play a vital role in enhancing fracture energy in composites.
 A higher transition factor $\delta$ will cause a more evident change in fracture mechanisms, leading to a higher jump in ${G_{Ic}}$ at the transition region.
-Therefore, the weave sub-patterns should exhibit a higher $\delta$ to achieve woven composites with higher fracture toughness.
+Therefore, the weave sub-patterns should exhibit a higher $\delta$ to achieve woven composites with higher fracture energy.
 Additionally, for further improvement in ${G_{Ic}}$, we observed that a higher area factor $\rho$ and lower skewness factor $\sigma$ is favorable.
 This is because a larger area of lower $n_g$ will better facilitate a change in fracture mechanism.
 To highlight the influence of skewness, we compare Type-II and Type-III weaves.
 In Type-II, the centroid of the plain weave (lower $n_g$) region is far from the 5-H Satin weave due to less skewness.
 Conversely, in Type-III weave, this distance is smaller due to higher skewness, resulting in less drastic changes in fracture mechanisms.
-So, in summary, \textit{architected weave patterns with large and less skewed lower $n_g$ regions surrounded by relatively higher $n_g$ sub-patterns but smaller regions are likely to result in a higher increase in fracture toughness.}
+So, in summary, \textit{architected weave patterns with large and less skewed lower $n_g$ regions surrounded by relatively higher $n_g$ sub-patterns but smaller regions are likely to result in a higher increase in fracture energy.}